-Methodology: Optum Idaho promotes a process for review and evaluation of the clinical documentation of adverse benefit determinations and appeal reviews by Optum physicians, nurse practitioners, and doctoral-level psychologists in their role as Peer Reviewers, for completeness, quality and consistency in the use of medical necessity criteria, coverage determination guidelines and adherence to standard Care Advocacy policies.
+Methodology: Optum Idaho promotes a process for review and evaluation of the clinical documentation of adverse benefit determinations by Optum physicians, nurse practitioners, and doctoral-level psychologists in their role as Peer Reviewers, for completeness, quality and consistency in the use of medical necessity criteria, coverage determination guidelines and adherence to standard Care Advocacy policies.
 Any pattern of deficiency incurred by an individual Peer Reviewer may result in clinical supervision, as needed.
-Optum Idaho's established target score for Peer Reviewer audits is ≥ 88%.
+Optum Idaho's established target score for Peer Reviewer audits is \geq 88%.

-Analysis: This date is reported one quarter in arrears.
-During Q3, there were no PhD denial decisions that required a Peer Review Audit.
-The MD Peer Review Audit result was at 98.1%.
+Analysis: This data is reported one quarter in arrears.
+The MD Peer Review Audit result for Q2, 2018, was 100.0%.